-1.4.1 Acceptance of an anonymous donation exceeding a value of $\in$ 100 is prohibited [Section 23(1)].
+1.4.1 Acceptance of an anonymous donation exceeding a value of €100 is prohibited [Section 23(1)].

 A donation is anonymous if a candidate does not know the name and address of the donor.
+Where a donation is made by an Intermediary, the name and address of the original donor is required.
 The onus is on the recipient to ensure that the name and address of the donor is known.
 If a prohibited anonymous donation is received by a candidate, the Standards Commission must be notified by the candidate within fourteen days of its receipt.
 The donation or its value must also be remitted by the candidate to the Standards Commission [Section 23(2)].